Mayzee Davies

-Mayzee Davies (born 25 August 2006) is a Welsh footballer who plays as a defender for Manchester City and the Wales national team.
+Mayzee Julie Davies (born 25 August 2006) is a Welsh footballer who plays as a defender for Manchester City and the Wales national team.

 Club career

 Youth

 Davies grew up in Wales and played youth football from the age of seven for Flint Town United and Llandudno before joining the Everton academy aged nine.
 She moved to the academy at Manchester City the following season, spending five years with the club.
 In 2022, Davies joined Manchester United under-18s.

 Manchester United

 Davies was named to the travelling squad as part of the Manchester United senior team's midseason training camp in Malta in January 2024.
 As part of the camp she played the first half of a 2–1 friendly victory over PSV.

 Loan spells

 In December 2023, Davies joined AFC Fylde of the third-tier FA Women's National League Northern Premier Division on dual registration terms.
 She made two appearances, one in the league and another in the quarter-finals of the 2023–24 FA Women's National League Cup.
 On 10 March 2024, she returned to the WNL North on dual registration terms with Liverpool Feds, appearing five times for the club.